Trump is back. Parents worldwide hope and fear for children’s futures.

 As the sun dipped below the horizon on American Election Day, casting long shadows over a tent camp in central Gaza, Sawsan Swirky’s heart broke again.

 She wasn’t thinking of Mr. Trump or Democratic candidate Kamala Harris, but of Mousa.
-One year to the day earlier, her 16-year-old son had walked out of the gates of Al Quds Hospital in Gaza City, where the family was sheltering from Israeli airstrikes after Hamas’ siege on Israel on Oct.
-7, 2023.
+One year to the day earlier, her 16-year-old son had walked out of the gates of Al Quds Hospital in Gaza City, where the family was sheltering from Israeli airstrikes.

 In his hurry to get to safety, Mousa left his beloved rescue cat, Mishmish, at home.